OpenNebula/docs/source/installation_and_configuration/ha/frontend_ha.rst

     # onezone serversync <remote_opennebula_server> [--db]

-where ``<remote_opennebula_server>`` needs to be replaced by a hostname/IP of the the OpenNebula server that will be used to fetch configuration files from.
+where ``<remote_opennebula_server>`` needs to be replaced by a hostname/IP of the OpenNebula server that will be used to fetch configuration files from.
 If ``--db`` option is used, the local database will be synced with the one located on remote server.